fretbuzz/mimir_snakemake_t2/README.md

 pretrained model, but it's likely you'd want to generate your own model.

 ## Running Analysis Pipeline Demo
 The analysis pipeline takes a pcap file and a log of entities that exist on the cluster (such as pods and services) and uses them to generate a graph-based statistical model of network traffic on the application.
 This model can then be applied to new pcaps to determine if there is anomalous traffic.

 This analysis pipeline been tested on Ubuntu 16.04.
 It will not work on Windows.

 This demo will walk through installing the necessary dependencies, acquiring example data (including a pretrained model and a short pcap file), running the pipeline, and examining the output.
+This demo was designed to be run on Ubuntu 16.04.
 For a full description of system components and functionality, please see the Wiki.

 At the end of this section, there is a video of setting up and running the demo on a new Ubuntu 16.04 VM.